 Need some encouragement or a moment to share your frustrations?
 Join our online learning community, meet other parents with similar challenges, and get your questions answered by PEP Parent Educators.

-Our May Master Classes, Encouragement!
-Building Your Child’s Confidence From the Inside Out and Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids, are 50% off and now open for enrollment.
+Our online Master Classes, Encouragement!
+Building Your Child’s Confidence From the Inside Out and Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids, are offered monthly.
 Join us!

 Parent Encouragement Program